-Sidney James Smith - Born July 11, 1925 in Toronto, Ontario – Died April 29, 2004 in Wasaga Beach, Ontario was a Canadian ice Hockey left winger.
+Sidney James "Sid" Smith - Born July 11, 1925 in Toronto, Ontario – Died April 29, 2004 in Wasaga Beach, Ontario was a Canadian ice Hockey left winger and coach.

 Smith started his junior Hockey career with the De La Salle College Jr. B team, and then joined the Oshawa Generals for the start of the 1944-45 season.
 He finished the season with the Porcupine Combines for their Memorial Cup playoffs.